Lutzomyia longipalpis: Diet

 Humans are an important blood source for these flies, but they are also known to feed on dog, chicken, and armadillo blood.
 Blood from horses, guinea pigs, and humans provide the best nutrients to support L. longipalpis females in their reproduction processes.
 Interestingly, sand flies do not feed on the blood from cats or the opossums Monodelphis domestica.
 Most scientific evidence points towards L. longipalpis being eclectic feeders, signifying that they acquire blood from multiple sources.

-Dangers of Multiple Blood Meals
+Dangers of multiple blood meals

 Although the feeding of blood is important for the maturation of oocytes, too many blood meals can also negatively impact the lifespan of females.
 Lutzomyia Longipalpis, like most other blood-sucking organisms, ingest large amounts of blood in a single meal.
 A female sandfly consumes between three and ten times its body weight in one feeding.
 Blood is rich in proteins, consisting mainly of hemoglobin (Hb), which accounts for approximately 60% of the blood protein content.
 The digestion of hemoglobin results in the release of high levels of the prosthetic group heme.
 Heme acts as a toxic molecule that can generate oxygen-reactive species and bypass membranes due to its high permeability.
 Elevated levels of heme in female L. longipalpis are suspected to be the cause of increased mortality for females that have ingested multiple blood meals.